 Taylor Family Genes now requires prior approval to join.
 You must have a DNA test by FTDNA and meet at least one of the criteria below:

 - Demonstrate a direct paternal or maternal lineage bearing the Taylor surname through genealogical or other means.

 - Demonstrate a high-quality Y-DNA match with a person bearing the Taylor surname.
 The match shall be reviewed by administration as to project's match criteria.
 OR

 - Demonstrate, to the satisfaction of project administration, a sincere belief that a direct paternal or maternal ancestor bore or may have born the Taylor surname.

 If you have any questions contact one of the project administrators.

-In March of 2013, Taylor Family Genes saw its 550th member join.
+In December of 2013, Taylor Family Genes saw its 640th member join.
 We had already been the largest Taylor surname DNA project in the world and the achievement solidifies our lead.
 We have grown rapidly since our beginning in late 2003 and expect to continue growing further, without diminishing our service to our members.
-As of November 2012, we have 535 members.

 Survey bearing fruit:

 One of our long-standing goals has been to survey Taylor DNA -- a very difficult job.
 We are (finally!) beginning to make progress and identify relationships predating the time of Taylor families' adoption of the surname.
 Some of these findings are now posted on the groups pages of our Freepages project website.

 We welcome George and Judy West, who have recently joined the project's administrative team.
 Their perspective as members of another project (in addition to TFG0 will be helpful.